endrizzimarco/POCoin/README.md

 **1. All nodes agree on the same blockchain**

 - Forks are impossible due to running consensus for every block.

-- In a byzantine setting, nodes would _eventually_ agree, and a way to handle forks would have to be implemented.
+- In a byzantine setting, nodes could only be able to _eventually_ agree and a way to handle forks would have to be implemented.

 **2. You cannot double spend coins**

 - This property holds due to the nodes keeping track of the valid UTXOs and only allowing transactions that spend valid UTXOs.
-This is possible thanks to the blockchain, which keeps track of all past transactions and their outputs.
+This is possible thanks to the blockchain, a replicated state machine keeping track of all past transactions and their outputs.

-- If assume bad actors are present (and replace Paxos with PBFT), this property would only hold if more than 2/3 of the processing power is held by honest nodes (as you need computing power to join consensus).
+- If we assume that bad actors are present (and replace Paxos with PBFT), this property would only hold if more than 2/3 of the processing power is held by honest nodes (as you need computing power to join consensus).

 **3. Only valid blocks can be added to the blockchain**

 - Blocks that have been mined for an old parents are rejected by other nodes.

-- Blocks need to have a valid nonce, as well as a valid transaction to be accepted.
+- Blocks need to have a valid nonce and a valid transaction to be accepted.

 **4. Your available balance always equals the sum of the UTXOs that can be spent with your private keys**